 And another girl to take my pain away

-Yes, Keith and Mick knew a bit about the decadent and depraved … I may not make my Derby day bets from a rose pink Cadillac, and fortunately I’ve never shared Keith’s one-time fondness for the needle and the spoon.
-But I have always loved this song, which inhabits that same limbo between humor and tragedy.
+Yes, Keith and Mick knew a bit about the decadent and depraved … I may not make my Derby day bets from a rose pink Cadillac today.
+In fact, I did my betting online from the safety of home the past couple of years during the pandemic.
+It’s a poor substitute for the decadent charm of the old Turf Club.
+And fortunately I’ve never shared Keith’s one-time fondness for the needle and the spoon.
+But I have always loved this song, which inhabits that same limbo between humor and tragedy that Dr. Thompson mined so effectively.
 No Derby day is complete without it.

 So enjoy your mint juleps and My Old Kentucky Home.
 I’ll be in my basement room, the one with the Elvis bar, with Maker’s Mark, Hunter S. Thompson and Ralph Steadman.
 And a bouquet of Dead Flowers.

 Here’s an alternate version the Stones recorded that stayed buried in the vault for way too long.
 It features snarling lead guitar throughout by Taylor.
 And the video’s pretty cool, too: